JianpanHuang/DeepCESTandDeepAREX/README.md

 This toolbox contains demo for the following paper:

-Huang J, Lai JH, Tse K-H, Cheng GW, Liu Y, Chen Z, Han X, Chen L, Xu J, Chan KW.
+Huang J, Lai JHC, Tse K-H, Cheng GWY, Liu Y, Chen Z, Han X, Chen L, Xu J, Chan KWY.
 Deep neural network based CEST and AREX processing: Application in imaging a model of Alzheimer’s disease at 3 T. Magnetic Resonance in Medicine 2021.
 DOI: 101002/mrm29044.

 If you use the code, please consider citing our paper above.
 Earlier papers are recommended as well: